o2sh/onefetch/.github/ISSUE_TEMPLATE/new-language.md

 ---
-name: new language
+name: New language
-about: Request a new language for onefetch to support
+about: Request for a new language to be supported
-title: "[NEW LANGUAGE]"
+title: "Support for [NEW LANGUAGE]"
 labels: 'Type: Enhancement, good first issue'
 assignees: ''